catalpainternational/dockertree/README.md

 - Normal imports work with or without code

 **What Gets Created in Standalone Mode**:
-1. New git repository initialized
-2. Complete codebase from package
+1. Complete project structure extracted from package
-3. Dockertree configuration (`.dockertree/`)
+2. Project root `.dockertree/` configuration
+3. Worktree with its own `.dockertree/` (fractal structure)
-4. Environment files
+4. All code files
 5. Docker volumes (if `--restore-data`)
 6. Ready-to-use isolated environment

+**Note**: Standalone import is simple - it extracts the project tar and applies domain/IP overrides.
+No git initialization or additional setup needed since the package contains the complete fractal structure.

 ### Shell Completion Management
 | Command | Description | Example |